 I recommend starting at some of the very basics of computer science.

 Video explanation of binary, the way computers count and store information

 How computers store text

 Unix and Internet Fundamentals

 The Unix and Internet Fundamentals is very old and some of the details are outdated, so I'm working on replacing it with my own writings, but for the time being I still recommend it.
 Also, despite the name, most of it isn't specific to Unix or Linux.
-Don't worry if you don't understand everything it says.
-You'll get at least something out of it.
+And don't worry if you don't understand everything it says; you'll get at least something out of it.

-What it covers that I don't yet cover myself: booting (BIOS -> bootloader -> kernel -> init), ASCII and UTF-8, partitions, i-nodes, mount, file permissions, IP, TCP, DNS, HTTP.
+What it covers that I don't yet cover myself: booting (BIOS -> bootloader -> kernel -> init), IP, TCP, DNS, HTTP.

 If you use Windows or Mac as a daily driver, I want to bring up that you should switch to Linux or a similar operating system.
 For ordinary people I say it's okay to keep using Windows or Mac if they find it more convenient, but if your goal is to help fix fundamental pervasive problems with software, I think this is not optional.
 We don't need more software that only supports proprietary platforms and more programmers that only understand proprietary platforms.

 Anatomy of a Linux system